Home

 On Nov.
 4, 1918, at the age of 19, she was united in matrimony with 27-year-old farm laborer Lyman Venora "Cub" Hart (July 31, 1891-1980).
 They were eight years apart in age.

-The Harts went on to had six children -- Dorothy M. Eibling, Delbert J. "Johnny" Hart, Velma Bacon, Elsie May Weaver and Marvene Bower, in addition to a son who died in childbirth on May 13, 1920.
+The Harts went on to produce six children together -- Dorothy M. Eibling, Delbert J. "Johnny" Hart, Velma Bacon, Elsie May Weaver and Marvene Bower, in addition to a son who died in childbirth on May 13, 1920.

 At the time of the U.S. census in 1920, they lived near Monroeville, just a few farms away from Hazel's cousin John Reuben and Alice (Bell) Minerd.